OBOAcademy/obook/docs/tutorial/exomiser-tutorial.md

 In the VCF file it is possible for a variant, like a gene, to appear multiple times, depending on the MOI it is compatible with.

 For example in the example below MUC6 has two variants ranked 7th under the AD model and two ranked 8th under an AR (compound heterozygous) model.
-In the AD case the CONTRIBUTING_VARIANT column indicates whether the variant was (1) or wasn’t (0) used for calculating the EXOMISER_GENE_COMBINED_SCORE and EXOMISER_GENE_VARIANT_SCORE.
+In the AD case the CONTRIBUTING_VARIANT column indicates whether the variant was (1) or wasn't (0) used for calculating the EXOMISER_GENE_COMBINED_SCORE and EXOMISER_GENE_VARIANT_SCORE.

 The `INFO` field with the ID=Exomiser describes the internal format of this subfield.
 Be aware that for multi-allelic sites, Exomiser will decompose and trim them for the proband sample and this is what will be displayed in the Exomiser ID sub-field e.g. `11-1018088-TG-T_AD`.